 Well, the inflation and devaluation of the Iranian Rial started more than 80 years ago, precisely during WWII.

-After the allies occupied Iran during WWII, the inflation level of Iran’s currency jumped from 13.8% to 96% making one American Dollar equal to 16 Iranian Rials.
-Then major political events and tensions emerging into the scene started a gradual decline and lowered the value from 60 Rials/Dollar in 1950, 1450 Rials/Dollar in 1986 to 35890 Rials/Dollar in 2015 and 273,080 Rials/Dollar in 2021!
+After the Allies occupied Iran during WWII, the inflation level of Iran’s currency jumped from 13.8% to 96%, making one American Dollar equal to 16 Iranian Rials.
+Then, major political events and tensions emerged, starting a gradual decline and lowering the value from 60 Rials/Dollar in 1950, 1450 Rials/Dollar in 1986, 35890 Rials/Dollar in 2015, and 273,080 Rials/Dollar in 2021!

 So when you find a museum ticket worth 1,000,000 Rials, do not freak out.
 It is only four dollars or so.